m4medbekov/react-todo/README.md

-# The project is under development, documentation will be later
+# Project documentation is under development